mrpotatoes/cheatsheets/docs/enhancements.md

 - Create new directory called `website`/`site`/`public`
   - Images folder
   - `assets` & `styles` folders
+- Figure out a better way to add the `path` variable to my client side JS

 ## Teaser Summaries
 I want to be able to manually set teaser content for content.
 Preferably add them to front matter if the key doesn't exist & save the file.